Walsh-Floquet Theory of Periodic Kick Drives

+First comparing the two in the single-particle limit of Eq.~\eqref{eqn:MFIM} ($J=0$ and $L=1$), we plot the quasienergy spectrum and errors at finite truncation in Fig.~\ref{fig:SPerror}(a) and (b) respectively.
+Although the Fourier basis outperforms the Walsh basis for weakly kicked drives, the Walsh performs much better than the Fourier basis for strongly kicked drives.
+For zero field strength, the response of the spin, $\ket{u(t)}$, is time-independent, and this is a single mode in both bases; hence, they perform equally well.
+For weak kicking, the smooth response is marginally better captured by the Fourier (Fig.~\ref{fig:SPerror}(a) for small kick field shows very little difference).
+When $h_z \sim \pi/4$, the discontinuities are significant enough to favor the Walsh basis.
+Along the line $h_z=0$, the exact quasienergies are zero which is perfectly calculated by Fourier due to its reflection symmetry for an odd number of modes.

-When comparing the Walsh with the Fourier basis Walsh always has an even number of modes (i.e., $N=32$), whereas the Fourier basis benefits from having an odd number due to symmetry (i.e., $N=31$).
-In Fig.~\ref{fig:VaryJPerformance}(a), we see that the Walsh basis (green) is orders of magnitude closer to the exact numerics than the Fourier (orange) for $h_z T=1.1\pi$.
-In addition, the Walsh basis (green) outperforms the Fourier basis (orange) over a broad parameter range as illustrated in Fig.~\ref{fig:VaryJPerformance}(b).
+In the many-body case (Fig.~\ref{fig:MBerror}(a)), we see that the Walsh basis (green) is orders of magnitude closer to the exact numerics than the Fourier (orange) for intermediate kick strengths less than $\pi/2$.
+In addition, the Walsh basis (green) outperforms the Fourier basis (orange) over a broad parameter range as illustrated in Fig.~\ref{fig:MBerror}(b).
 For larger values of the kick field, $h_x$~\footnote{$h_x$ is a dimensionless quantity in natural units since it is the amplitude of a delta function drive. $h_z$ is dimensionful since it just multiplies some time independent term.}, the Walsh basis outperforms by at least an order of magnitude.
+These larger $h_x$ are relevant to several models involving kick drives to explore thermalization, localization and non-equilibrium phases since this is where the drive plays a significant role.
 Alongside the qualitative reasons we discussed for the poor behavior of the Fourier basis in the presence of kick drives, we now give compelling reasons why the Walsh is the appropriate basis.